yul154/Summary-and-Interviews/Core Java.md

 ##  Different between abstract class and interface
 * Interface supports multiple inheritance.
 Abstract class doesn't support multiple inheritance.
+* Classes that implement the interface should provide the implementation for all the methods.
 * Interface has only static and final variables.
 Abstract class can have final, non-final, static and non-static variables.
-* Abstract class can provide the implementation of interface.Interface can't provide the implementation of abstract class.
+* Abstract class can provide the implementation of method.
+Interface can't provide the implementation of abstract class.
 * An interface can extend another Java interface only.
 An abstract class can extend another Java class and implement multiple Java interfaces.
 * Abstract class can have abstract and non-abstract methods.Interface can have only abstract methods.
 Since Java 8, it can have default and static methods also.

+## What is meant by Abstract class?
+* We can create the Abstract class by using the “Abstract” keyword before the class name.
+An abstract class can have both “Abstract” methods and “Non-abstract” methods that are a concrete class.

+## What is meant by Interface?
+* Multiple inheritances cannot be achieved in java.
+To overcome this problem Interface concept is introduced.
+* An interface is a template which has only method declarations and not the method implementation.

 ## What is the difference between Polymorphism and Inheritance?